eight04/web-exporter/README.md

 ![Github Build](https://github.com/eight04/web-exporter/workflows/.github/workflows/build.yml/badge.svg)

 A webextension inspired by twitter-web-exporter.
-It allows you to export data, media from different websites.
+It allows you to export data, media from websites.

-* Use webRequest API for better compatibility.
-Therefore it doesn't support Chrome.
+* Use webRequest API so it is more reliable.
+But it doesn't support Chrome (yet).
 * Modular design, easy to extend.

 Currently it only supports plurk.com.